colindaugherty/quizbot/README.md

 # quizbot
-a python GroupMe bot
+a python chat bot. currently supports GroupMe and Discord current version 0.6b
-current version 0.5b

 This project started as a way to quiz SECC Bible Bowlers on their material, but it can also be used for other quizzes/study groups.